-- Overall compensation programs should be structured to ensure our ability to attract, retain, motivate and reward those individuals who are best suited to achieving the desired performance results, both long-term and short-term, while taking into account the roles, duties and responsibilities of individuals and their respective departments - · There should be a strong link between executive officer compensation and our short-term and long-term financial performance. - Annual bonuses and long-term incentive compensation for senior management and key employees should be "at risk," or based upon the satisfactory achievement of pre-established financial or other performance related goals and objectives.
+- Overall compensation programs should be structured to ensure our ability to attract, retain, motivate and reward those individuals who are best suited to achieving the desired performance results, both long-term and short-term, while taking into account the roles, duties and responsibilities of individuals and their respective departments. - · There should be a strong link between executive officer compensation and our short-term and long-term financial performance. - Annual bonuses and long-term incentive compensation for senior management and key employees should be "at risk," or based upon the satisfactory achievement of pre-established financial or other performance related goals and objectives.

 In determining compensation, the Compensation Committee considers the compensation levels, programs and practices of certain companies in the healthcare industry to assure that our programs are market competitive.
 The Compensation Committee reviews and periodically adjusts the peer group it uses in making compensation decisions.
-In the second half of 2008, a peer group review was undertaken with the assistance of FW Cook, which also used national surveys to provide the Compensation Committee with additional benchmark information.
+In the second half of 2008, a peer group review was undertaken with the assistance of Frederic W. Cook, which also used national surveys to provide the Compensation Committee with additional benchmark information.
 The 2009 peer group review was used as a basis for determining 2010 compensation.
 In early 2009, the peer group was reviewed, and no changes were made to the companies that comprised the peer group for 2010 and was used as a basis for determining 2011 compensation.
-The peer group companies as follows:

-Catalyst HealthAmedisysPharmerica CorporationCentene CorporationLincare Holdings, Inc.PSS World Medical, Inc.
+The Compensation Committee intends to review the Company's peer group following closing of the transaction set forth in the asset purchase agreement that the Company entered into February 1, 2012 with Walgreen Co. and the other parties thereto.
+If the transaction closes, we intend to examine the composition of our peer group to reflect sale of the portion of our business consisting of the traditional and specialty pharmacy mail operations and community retail pharmacy stores.
+Currently, the peer group companies are as follows:

-Almost Family LHC Group SXC Health
+Catalyst Health Centene Corporation Almost Family Gentiva Health Services, Inc. Amedisys Lincare Holdings, Inc. LHC Group Pharmerica Corporation PSS World Medical, Inc. SXC Health